mcastling/mcastling.github.io/dali-introduction.md

 DALi is a 3D graphics engine and UI toolkit.

-DALi enables developers to quickly create Rich UI Applications with realistic effects and animations such as:
+DALi enables developers to quickly create Rich UI applications with realistic effects and animations such as:

  + Image & Video galleries
  + Music players